-One important challenge in realizing complex algorithms with logical qubits is that universal computation cannot be implemented transversally $^{42}$ .
-For instance, when using 2D codes such as the surface code, non-Clifford operations cannot be easily performed $^{37}$ , and relatively expensive techniques are required for nontrivial computation $^{24,43}$ , as Clifford circuits can be easily simulated $^{44}$ .
-By contrast, 3D codes can transversally realize non-Clifford operations, but lose the transversal H (ref.
-37).
+One important challenge in realizing complex algorithms with logical qubits is that universal computation cannot be implemented transversally [42].
+For instance, when using 2D codes such as the surface code, non-Clifford operations cannot be easily performed [37], and relatively expensive techniques are required for nontrivial computation [24, 43] as Clifford circuits can be easily simulated [44].
+In contrast, 3D codes can transversally realize non-Clifford operations, but lose the transversal H [37].
 However, these constraints do not imply that classically hard or useful quantum circuits cannot be realized transversally or efficiently.
 Motivated by these considerations, we explore efficient realization of classically hard algorithms that are co-designed with a particular error-correcting code.
 Specifically, we implement fast scrambling circuits using small 3D codes, which are used for native non-Clifford operations (CCZ).

-We focus on small 3D [[8,3,2]] codes \$^{16,17,26,27}\$ (Fig. 5a), which have various appealing features.
-They encode three logicals per block, feature d=2 (d=4) in the Z basis (X basis), implying error-detection (error-correction) capabilities for Z (X) errors and can realize a transversal CNOT between blocks.
-Most importantly, by using physical {T, S} rotations (T is $\pi/4$ phase gate), we can realize transversal {CCZ, CZ, Z} gates on the logical qubits encoded within each block, as well as intrablock CNOTs by physical permutation $^{26,27}$ (Methods).
-This gate set allows us to transversally realize the circuits illustrated in Fig. 5a,c, alternating between layers of {CCZ, CZ, Z} within blocks and layers of CNOTs between blocks.
-Although transversal H is forbidden, initialization and measurement in either the X or the Z basis effectively allows H at the beginning and end of the circuit.
+We focus on small 3-dimensional [[8,3,2]] codes (Fig. 5a) [16, 17, 26, 27], which have various appealing features.
+They encode three logicals per block, feature d=2 (d=4) in the Z basis (X basis), implying error detection (correction) capabilities for Z(X) errors, and can realize a transversal CNOT between blocks.
+Most importantly, by using physical $\{T, S\}$ rotations (T is $\pi/4$ phase gate) one can realize transversal $\{CCZ, CZ, Z\}$ gates on the logical qubits encoded within each block, as well as intrablock CNOTs by physical permutation [26, 27] (Methods).
+This gate set allows us to transversally realize the circuits illustrated in Fig. 5a,c, alternating between layers of $\{CCZ, CZ, Z\}$ within blocks and layers of CNOTs between blocks.
+Although transversal H is forbidden, initialization and measurement in either the X or Z basis effectively allows H at the beginning and end of the circuit.

-We use these transversal operations to realize logical algorithms that are difficult to simulate classically $^{45,46}$ .
-More specifically, these circuits can be mapped to instantaneous quantum polynomial (IQP) circuits $^{20,45,46}$ .
-Sampling from the output distribution of such circuits is known to be classically hard in certain instances $^{20}$ , implying that a quantum device can be exponentially faster than a classical computer for this task.
+We use these transversal operations to realize logical algorithms that are difficult to simulate classically [45, 46].
+More specifically, these circuits can be mapped to Instantaneous Quantum Polynomial (IQP) circuits [20, 45, 46].
+Sampling from the output distribution of such circuits is known to be classically hard in certain instances [20], implying a quantum device can be exponentially faster than a classical computer for this task.

-Figure 5b shows an example implementation of a 12-logical-qubit sampling circuit.
-Here we prepare all logical blocks in $|+1\rangle$ , implement a scrambling circuit with 28 logical entangling gates and then measure all logicals in the X basis.
-Figure 5b shows the probability of observing each of the $2^{12}$ = 4,096 possible logical bitstring outcomes, showing that, as we progressively apply more error detection (that is, postselection) in post-processing, the distribution more closely reproduces the ideal theoretical distribution.
-To characterize the distribution overlap, we use the cross-entropy benchmark (XEB), which is a weighted sum between the measured probability distribution and the ideal calculated distribution, normalized such that XEB = 1 corresponds to perfectly reproducing the ideal distribution and XEB = 0 corresponds to the uniform distribution, which occurs when circuits are overwhelmed by noise.
-Consistent with Fig. 5b, the 12-logical-qubit circuit XEB increases from 0.156(2) to 0.616(7) when applying error detection (Fig. 5e).
-We note that the XEB should be a good fidelity benchmark for IQP circuits (Methods).
+Figure 5b shows an example implementation of a 12logical-qubit sampling circuit.
+Here, we prepare all logical blocks in $|+\rangle_L$, implement a scrambling circuit with 28 logical entangling gates, and then measure all logicals in the X-basis.
+Figure 5b shows the probability of observing each of the $2^{12} = 4096$ possible logical bitstring outcomes, showing that as we progressively apply more error detection (i.e. postselection) in postprocessing, the distribution more closely reproduces the ideal theoretical distribution.
+To characterize the distribution overlap, we use the cross-entropy benchmark (XEB) [18], which is a weighted sum between the measured probability distribution and the ideal calculated distribution, normalized such that XEB=1 corresponds to perfectly reproducing the ideal distribution, and XEB=0 corresponds to the uniform distribution which occurs when circuits are overwhelmed by noise.
+Consistent with Fig. 5b, the 12-logical-qubit circuit XEB increases from 0.156(2) to 0.616(7) upon applying error detection (Fig. 5e).
+We note that XEB should be a good fidelity benchmark for IQP circuits (Methods).